M-jerez/any-generator/README.md

 ## Full example
-Lets say there is a readme file within the template and we want to customize the *Version Number*.
+Lets say we want to create a new component, and there is a readme file within it.
+We want to customize the *Version Number* and *Author* only in the readme file.
-The text `v0.1` in the src file will be replaced by `v0.1.3` in the generated file.
+To do this we have to replace the version, author and name of the blueprint component using bellow config file.

 ```ts
 //file: anygen.json